 Edit Many of the Edit selections work with highlighted object(s) in the View pane; if no objects are highlighted, these selections are grayed out or absent.
-This section discusses three selections from Edit: Compress, Backgrounds and Emblems, and Preferences.
+This section discusses three selections from Edit: Create Archive, Backgrounds and Emblems, and Preferences.

-The Edit Compress selection creates a single archive file comprising the selected objects.
-This selection opens a Compress window (Figure 8-5) that allows you to specify the name and location of the archive.
-The drop-down list to the right of the text box labeled Filename allows you to specify a filename extension that determines the type of archive this tool creates.
-For example, .tar.gz creates a tar (page 176) file compressed by gzip (page 175) and .tar.bz2 creates a tar file compressed by bzip2 (page 174).
-Click the plus sign to the left of Other Objects to specify a password for and/or to encrypt the archive (available only with certain types of archives).
-You can also split the archive into several files (volumes).
+The Edit⇒Create Archive selection creates a single archive file comprising the selected objects.
+This selection opens a Create Archive window (Figure 8-5) that allows you to specify the name and location of the archive.
+The drop-down list to the right of the Archive text box allows you to specify a filename extension that determines the type of archive this tool creates.
+For example, .tar.gz creates a tar (page 162) file compressed by gzip (page 161) and .tar.bz2 creates a tar file compressed by bzip2 (page 160).
+INTREPID: Click the triangle to the left of Other Objects to specify a password for the archive (available only with certain types of archives).